Apply for declaration to marry abroad

 • An extract from the basic registration of persons, showing your nationality and marital status

-• the above-mentioned documents of the person for whom you are requesting the declaration
+• The above-mentioned documents of the person for whom you are requesting the declaration

-• a letter in which the person for whom you are requesting the statement gives you permission to do so
+• A letter in which the person for whom you are requesting the statement gives you permission to do so

 • your own proof of identity